tuhrig/tuhrig.github.io/_posts/2023/2023-05-23-micro-ui-with-vaadin.md

 Microservices are a well established pattern in backend development.
 Everybody is using it.
-At [Bringmeister](https://www.bringmeister.de/), we're running more than two dozens microservices just to handle product data alone.
+Running more than a dozen of microservices just to handle a single domain is not uncommon.
 But when it comes to frontend development, things are often different.
 I experienced two situations a lot:

  - The frontend is a big blob.
 A single application, developed and deployed as one large package.
  - Every service has its own little frontend, but they are not connected in any way.

-The second was the case for our internal admin UIs at Bringmeister.
+The second was the case for our internal admin UIs at my current company.
 Every other service has its own little UI and everybody maintains a list of bookmarks to find things again.

 This post shows a simple approach to solve this problem.